daviebadger/books/restructuredtext/restructuredtext.rst

    Unlike Markdown_, |RST| has officially standardized advanced markup, such as document metadata, automatic table of contents, tables, and semantic text.
    It also has a standardized way for writing custom extensions (directives and interpreted text roles) via Docutils_ library written in Python.
+Downsides are a steep learning curve, verbosity, and complexity for someone.

    |RST| is commonly used in conjunction with Sphinx_, which is a documentation
    generator originally developed for official `Python documentation`_, but now